lambda-dom/weidu_library/lib/docs/effects.md

 Generic read function.
 Return the `value` of effect `field`.
 If the field is not an effect field, function PATCH_FAIL's.

+note(s):
+* casing of `field` is irrelevant.

 `set_effect_field STR_VAR field value`

 Generic write function.
 Write `value`, passed as a string, to `field` of effect.
 If the field is not an effect field, function PATCH_FAIL's.

 note(s):
+* casing of `field` is irrelevant.
 * pay attention to the types of the fields, so as not to pass the wrong argument and get a clobbered file.
-These can be checked in the [creature_offsets.2da](../resources/2da/effect_offsets.2da) table.
+These can be checked in the [effect_offsets.2da](../resources/2da/effect_offsets.2da) table.

 ## C. Builders.